 Today I am starting off Talking Mums Complicated Pregnancies: Pregnancy comes in all shapes and sizes, with discussion on maternal mental health

 Finally it has been recognised what has been on the tip of many women’s tongues for years.
-More recognition and help is needed regarding the mental health of pregnant women and new mothers.
+More recognition and help is needed regarding the mental health of pregnant women, new mothers and their partners.

 Following The RCOG’s International Women’s Day event in 2016 a survey was launched in which 2300 women responded.
 The findings aren’t surprising but at least now there are documented statistics which have prompted action